textileio/community/docs/a-tour-of-textile.md

 We can add contacts by name or address.
 This will actually perform a search as above, and then present you with a prompt to confirm the addition.
 When you search by name, there may be more than one result.

-Try adding one of the contacts from above by address.
+Try adding one of the contacts from above by address:

 ```tab="cmd"
 textile contacts add --address="P8rW2RCMn75Dcb96Eiyg8mirb8nL4ruCumvJxKZRfAdpE5fG"